Hommasoft/wappuapp-client/README.md

   - Redux architecture using [ducks](https://github.com/erikras/ducks-modular-redux).
 See `/app/concepts`
   - Data processing in concepts and minimize logic in views

+- Hommasoft updates
+  - Feed items can be commented
+  - Reports are sent straight to backend
+  - Hidden login for moderators
+  - Moderators can shadowban any feed item or any non-moderator user

 ## Release

 ### iOS